macthomasengineering/MteEVAL-b4x-library/README.md

 ##Applications

 The ability to create and evaluate expressions at runtime is a powerful tool and allows formulas and other calculations to be customized post installation, which otherwise would require a physical update or a custom build of an application.
-For example, any application designed to manage a sales compensation plan could benefit from runtime compilation, where the end-user may want to customize their plan formulas for their product mix and sales goals.
+For example, any application designed to manage a sales compensation plan could benefit from runtime compilation, where the end-user may want to customize the plan formulas for their product mix and sales goals.

 ##Usage